crashcloud/docs/content/docs/installation.md

 title: Installing Crash
 type: docs
 prev: /
-next: joining-a-model
+next: getting-started
 sidebar:
   open: true
+weight: 2
 ---

 The simplest way to use Crash is to install the plugin and join someone elses shared model.

-Crash is available on Rhino 7 on Windows, and Rhino 8 for both Windows and Mac.
+Crash is available for Rhino 7 on Windows, and Rhino 8 for both Windows and Mac.
 To install Crash for Rhino, run the `PackageManager` command and search for Crash.
 If you cannot see Crash, try updating your Rhino Version.